Law reform

 Law reform or legal reform is the process of examining existing laws, and advocating and implementing change in a legal system, usually with the aim of enhancing justice or efficiency.

 Intimately related are law reform bodies or law commissions, which are organizations set up to facilitate law reform.
 Law reform bodies carry out research and recommend ways to simplify and modernize the law.
 Many law reform bodies are statutory corporations set up by governments, although they are usually independent from government control, providing intellectual independence to accurately reflect and report on how the law should progress.

 Law reform activities can include preparation and presentation of cases in court in order to change the common law; lobbying of government officials in order to change legislation; and research or writing that helps to establish an empirical basis for other law reform activities.

 The four main methods in reforming law are repeal (get rid of a law), creation of new law, consolidation (change existing law) and codification.

 Definition

 The expression "law reform" is used in a number of senses and some of these are close to being wholly incompatible with each other.

 In the Law Reform Commission Act 1975, Ireland, the expression "reform" includes, in relation to the law or a branch of the law, its development, its codification (including in particular its simplification and modernisation), statute law revision and consolidation of statute law, and kindred words must be construed accordingly.

+The legislation establishing the Australian Law Reform Commission (ALRC) outlines its functions as:"to review Commonwealth laws relevant to those matters for the purposes of systematically developing and reforming the law, particularly by: